8 Causes of Transmission Fluid Leaks (and Repair Costs)

 transmission fluid leak

-Top 5 Causes of Transmission Fluid Leaks
+Common Causes of Transmission Fluid Leaks

 Your transmission may leak because of minor issues or critical ones.
 Despite the type of problem that it is, you should never let a leaky transmission wait.
 Get it checked right away.

-#1 – Transmission Pan or Drain Plug
+#1 – Loose or Stripped Drain Plug

 transmission pan leaking